-As an aside, note that although a failure of the entertainment system in general is level E, if the failure is such that the pilot is unable to switch it off (perhaps in order to announce something unpleasant) then that failure is at level D.
+As an aside, note that although a failure of the entertainment system in general is level E, if the failure is such that the pilot is unable to switch it off (perhaps in order to announce something unpleasant) then that failure raises the entertainment system to level D.

 For the most demanding applications, which require certification by an appropriate authority, it is not enough for a program to be correct.
 The program also has to be shown to be correct and that is much more difficult.
+Formal, mathematically based methods are needed, and that is why the SPARK language was originally designed.